 Hiking socks

-There’s no point in having great hiking boots if you don’t have comfortable socks that are suitable for hiking.
+There’s no point in having great hiking boots if you don’t have comfortable socks that are suitable for hiking and will stay comfortable throughout your hike.

-Great hiking socks should be soft, comfortable, sweat-wicking, and stay in place over many thousands of steps.
+A great pair of hiking socks are made using soft, comfortable, sweat-wicking materials, have minimal seams, and should stay in place over many thousands of steps.

 Most hiking socks, like these Darn Tough Micro Crew socks, also have reinforced heels and toes, and optional added padding under the heels and balls of your feet.